 John J. Ronan is a poet, playwright, movie producer, and journalist.
 He has received national honors for his poetry and is a former National Endowment for the Arts Fellow, Ucross Fellow, Bread Loaf Scholar, and Poet Laureate of Gloucester, MA.
-(On John’s regard for America, Gloucester and civic poetry, see his Op-Ed pieces and “The Lesson,” below.)
+(On John’s regard for America, Gloucester and civic poetry, see his Op-Ed pieces and “The Lesson” and “Good Harbor, Home” below.)
 In 2010, his volume of poetry, Marrowbone Lane, won Highly Recommended honors from the Boston Authors Club.
-In January, Taking the Train of Singularity South from Midtown, a homage to pluralism in New York City and the nation, was published by the award-winning Backwaters Press, at the University of Nebraska.
+In January, 2017, Taking the Train of Singularity South from Midtown, a homage to pluralism in New York City and the nation, was published by the award-winning Backwaters Press, at the University of Nebraska.
 Read John Ronan’s interview with Mass Poetry.

-Also a playwright, Ronan’s works include The Yeats Game and The Early Bird Special.
-A pioneer in electronic publishing, in 2002 he introduced a humorous e-book, Damned If I Dotage, on the trials of turning 50.
-John is also founder of the media production company American Storyboard, a teacher of film, and host of Cape Ann Television’s The Writer’s Block with John J. Ronan which celebrates its 27th anniversary in the 2016-17 season.
+Also a playwright, Ronan’s works include the award-winning The Early Bird Special.
+A pioneer in electronic publishing, he introduced in 2002 a humorous e-book, Damned If I Dotage, on the trials of turning 50.
+John is also founder of the media production company American Storyboard, a teacher of film, and host of 1623 Studio’s The Writer’s Block with John Ronan which celebrated its 32nd anniversary in the 2021-22 season.

 Ronan lives in Gloucester, Massachusetts, with his wife, Sandy, and memories of their adopted Wyoming dog, Cowboy.